George Lois: Lois Holland Callaway Agency

 In 1967, he left to form Lois, Holland, Callaway.
-His last agency, Lois/USA, which created memorable campaigns for clients such as Minolta, Tourneau, and The Four Seasons, ended its run in 1999.
+His last agency, Lois/USA, which had created campaigns for clients such as Minolta, Tourneau, and The Four Seasons, ended its run in 1999.

 Braniff Airways Account

-On December 1, 1968, Lois obtained the coveted Braniff International Airways account (Mr. Lois's website incorrectly states that his time at Braniff was in 1967).
-Advertising doyenne Mary Wells Lawrence left the Braniff account for a new airline account with TWA.
-At Braniff, he formulated the revolutionary "When You Got It, Flaunt It" campaign for the airline that resulted in an 80 percent increase in business as a result of the new advertising.
-Lois incorporated a series of memorable and unique television commercials that paired unlikely celebrities as Andy Warhol and Sonny Liston sitting on Braniff aircraft seats discussing unique and unlikely subjects.
+On December 1, 1968, Lois obtained the Braniff International Airways account.
+Advertiser Mary Wells Lawrence left the Braniff account for a new airline account with TWA.
+At Braniff, Lois formulated the "When You Got It, Flaunt It" campaign for the airline that resulted in an 80 percent increase in business as a result of the new advertising.
+Lois incorporated a series of memorable and unique television commercials that paired celebrities as Andy Warhol and Sonny Liston sitting on Braniff aircraft seats discussing many subjects.

 The Big Idea

 Lois developed what he called "The Big Idea".
 He claimed to have created the "I Want My MTV" campaign, and was quoted in the book MTV Ruled the World: The Early Years of Music Video:

-I said, “Do you guys remember a campaign I did, where famous baseball players, like Mickey Mantle, say, ‘I want my Maypo!?’”
-Maypo was kind of a baby cereal, and I told my client back then, “It’s oatmeal.
-I don’t know why it’s just a baby cereal.
-Why can’t I do a campaign that talks to older kids, so that you can do it from a baby cereal up to twelve or thirteen-year-olds?”
-So they’re all looking at me and going, “Yeah, I loved that commercial.”
-I said, “OK, now, all you sons of a bitches around the country are going to be saying, ‘I want my MTV.’
-Here’s what we’ll do.
-We’ll do a TV commercial.
-And what we do is we fly right by the cable operators, because they don’t give a shit.
-They smoke cigars and think all young kids are f**kin’ hoodlums.
-I’ll do a commercial and get a real visceral feeling about the thing.
-And I’ll get footage of famous rock stars.
-And at the end of the commercial, I’ll say, "If you don’t get MTV where you live, call your local cable operator and say"...I’ll cut to somebody like Mick Jagger, who will pick up the phone, look into the phone, and say, “I want my MTV!”
+I said, "Do you guys remember a campaign I did, where famous baseball players, like Mickey Mantle, say, 'I want my Maypo!?'"
+Maypo was kind of a baby cereal, and I told my client back then, "It's oatmeal.
+I don't know why it's just a baby cereal.
+Why can't I do a campaign that talks to older kids, so that you can do it from a baby cereal up to twelve or thirteen-year-olds?"
+So they're all looking at me and going, "Yeah, I loved that commercial."
+I said, "OK, now, all you sons of a bitches around the country are going to be saying, I want my MTV.'
+Here's what we'll do.
+We'll do a TV commercial.
+And what we do is we fly right by the cable operators, because they don't give a shit.
+They smoke cigars and think all young kids are f**kin' hoodlums.
+I'll do a commercial and get a real visceral feeling about the thing.
+And I'll get footage of famous rock stars.
+And at the end of the commercial, I'll say, "If you don't get MTV where you live, call your local cable operator and say"...I'll cut to somebody like Mick Jagger, who will pick up the phone, look into the phone, and say, "I want my MTV!"